 “However, (you can rest assured that) neither my excessive love for him (the Prophet), nor my excessive hatred for you will prevent me in the slightest from being just with you.”

 What Do We Learn From Abdullah ibn Rawahah?

 We learn from this story that Abdullah ibn Rawahah’s sense of judgment was in no way affected by his emotions.
 Prophet Muhammad (peace and blessing be upon him) teaches that justice must be blind to relationships and emotions.

 Justice must transcend the levels of human’s biases.
 Justice as part of the Islamic worldview is a way of life.
 Abdullah ibn Rawahah teaches us that we need to follow our Islamic way of life in every circumstance; he teaches us to uphold and preserve justice because of its divine character.

-By practicing divinely inspired justice, can our societies be elevated.
+It’s only by practicing divinely inspired justice can our societies be elevated.
 We will be elevated in our morals, proficiencies, communities and families.
 And by upholding justice in our communities, we will regain a sense of safety.